Cameron-n/Alchemy/_posts/2025-09-17-Python-Webapp.md

 ## Project Structure

-The psychological benefit of structure and organisation makes the actually programming much more enjoyable.
+The psychological benefit of structure and organisation makes the actual programming much more enjoyable.
 As well as the practical benefits like locating information faster, it's just nicer to look at and work with.

 ### Overview